 Micro Learning is a hot trend in eLearning design.
 We all know this.
 To get up to speed on the theory behind microlearning check out the resources at the end of the blog post.

 In the rest of this post, we are focusing specifically on calls to action.
-That is, how do you actually apply the principles of Micro Learning to your eLearning design?
-You will be prepared to start thinking micro and create effective learning experiences.
+That is, how do you actually apply the principles of Micro-Learning to your eLearning design?
+Our hope is that by the end of this post you will be prepared to start thinking micro and create effective learning experiences.

 People have limited time to engage with content.
 Also, everyone starts at a different level with each concept.
-Branching logic as a simplified form of personalized learning allows every eLearning designer to create differentiated learning regardless of the resources at their disposal.
+Thinking modularly when creating eLearning courses is a great way to offer students flexible and differentiated learning paths they can consume anytime they need.

 Also read: Start Thinking of MicroLearning Moments Now